Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 He drained the glass like it was a beer and he was about to start a night of *hard* drinking, and set it down with a refreshed gasp.
 "Anyway.
 Between her an’ *Sharman’s* press corps, and the quick interviews we already did today, it’s all under control.
 Also, *Yan."*

 Yan turned slightly at the waist from the mention of his name.
 He was doing nothing more than sitting in the middle of the floor and looking around at things, but all by itself that little twist exaggerated the heroic shapes of his body and lent him a presence commanding enough to give anyone unfamiliar with him pause.
-Add in a head-to-tail blood red mohawk…
+Add in a head-to-tail blood red mohawk...

 "Another new thing, these *‘reporter’* people.
 Ask many dumb question," Yan smarled in an unmistakably annoyed tone.
 His huge fangs were impossible to miss.

-"Well… okay.
+"Well... okay.
 We need to get dressed and ready," Xiù said.
 "I’m sure you can keep yourselves entertained."

-"Just… and Vemik, I’m sorry?"
+"Just... and Vemik, I’m sorry?"
 Allison gave the younger Ten’Gewek an apologetic look, "—But *please* keep him out of my workshop, Julian.
 I haven’t finished unpacking in there."

 "I will stay out," Vemik nodded seriously.
 His page had a wild spray of blue color on it next to his burger art.